leighrobertson512/blog/content/classes/2019-summer-mobile-game-design.md

 July 1 to 3, 9 - 12pm

-If you have ever thought to yourself, "If I made my own game, I would....," then this is the camp for you!
+If you have ever thought to yourself, "If I made my own game, I would ... " then this is the camp for you!
 Campers design and build a custom arcade style game to play on a mobile device.
 Using the iPad kids will have the chance to design and implement their own game.